Fox Route 4

 Route 4 – Ferry Meadows to Fotheringhay

-12 hours return trip – extension to trip number 3
+12 hours return trip – extension to route number 3

 Gunwade Lake